Skip to Content

 At the Red House, there is an area just three miles west where amethyst crystals are present.
 Gem-quality amethyst can also be found at Charlotte Courthouse, in the general area of gravels and diggings just 2.5 miles west, or at Brookneal, northeast.

-Some of the highest quality amethyst in Central Virginia are present at Saunders Farm, in the area of gravels and pegmatites.
-You can also try your luck at Sayler’s Creek, in the outcrops and gravels.
+Saunders Farm has some of Central Virginia’s greatest grade amethyst, particularly gravel and pegmatites.
+You can also try your luck in Sayler’s Creek, specifically in the outcrops and gravels.

-There are also many great places to find this beautiful purple quartz in eastern Virginia.
-Amethyst can be unearthed in outcrops, gravels, and road cuts near Centreville.
+This stunning purple quartz can also be found in abundance throughout eastern Virginia.
+Amethyst can be found in outcrops, gravels, and road cuttings near Centerville.

-In Trevilians, there is an area just four miles southwest where you can find amethyst in the gravel and pits.
-Minnieville is where you can find quartz crystals.
-Just search the general site to the west.
+In Trevilians, about four miles southwest, amethyst can be found in the gravel and pits.
+Minnieville is where you can discover quartz crystals.
+Look for the general site to the west.

 TIP: For a complete rockhounding guide in Virginia, check out this article.